Welcome to Moolanomy. You’ve just found a roadmap to help you improve your finances and change your life!

 Overall, you will be taking these steps

-- Review your expenses starting from the biggest category and work your way down — use the 80/20 Rule to help you cut expenses quickly!
+- Review your expenses starting from the biggest categories and work your way down — use the 80/20 Rule to help you cut expenses quickly!

 - Review your recurring expenses (anything that you get billed monthly — especially, subscription services like cable TV, telephone, gym membership, associations, etc.) and cut whatever you can.
 Saving money on recurring expenses means that you will enjoy the saving over and over again!